Which are the most common curtain fabrics?

 Choose curtain fabrics correctly

 Just ask yourself, which are the most common curtain and curtain fabrics?

-The fabrics basically consist of natural fibers, of synthetic fibers or of mixtures of the two.
+The fabrics basically consist of natural fibers, synthetic fibers, or mixtures of the two.
 In principle, natural fibers such as cotton and linen are considered inelastic and difficult to care for.
-Textiles made of natural fibers can shrink during washing and should be ironed.
-By contrast, synthetic fibers such as polyamide, polyester and polyacrylic are easy to clean and hard-wearing.
-They are usually wrinkle free and do not break in.
-These also have a high light resistance.
+Textiles made of natural fibers can shrink during the washing and should be ironed.
+By contrast, synthetic fibers such as polyamide, polyester, and polyacrylic are easy to clean and hard-wearing.
+They are usually wrinkle-free and do not break-in.
+These also have high light resistance.
 The exception is the viscose, which is not washable and dimensionally stable.

 High-quality curtains and curtain fabrics for more comfort at home

 Which fabrics for curtains and curtains should you already know?